untillpro/airs-api/docs/crud/course/List.md

 }
 ```

-- `location` object contains of locations, for what course was selected.
+- `location` object contains of all locations, for what course was selected.

 In other case returns errors: